eshrh/py-neonUtilities/README.md

 neonobj.stackByTable()
 ```

+This modules contains some improvements over
-`NeonObservational` supports multiple sites data, as well as passing a 2-dimensional array of ranges to `dates` to download several ranges of month-chunk data.
+the original R module.
+You can pass a 2-dimensional array to `dates` to download several ranges of month-chunk data.
 You can also pass the zip directory name to `stackByTable` to use an existing download similarly to the R package.